 People with dry eyes can experience many different symptoms.
 These symptoms are redness, burning, gritty sensation, itching, crusting of the eyelashes, sticky discharge, tired eyes, blurred vision, and excessive watering of the eyes.

-There are many different reasons as to why dry eye may develop, and some people can be more at risk than others for getting dry eye.
+There are many different reasons why dry eyes may develop, and some people can be more at risk than others for getting dry eyes.
 Reasons for dry eye may include: